Nearly a quarter of Americans raised Jewish have left the religion, survey says - Jewish Telegraphic Agency

 Among those raised Jewish, 76% are still Jewish, while the corresponding figure is 77% for American Muslims, and 73% for American Christians.
 Other religious groups in the United States have higher rates of attrition: Just 45% of those raised Buddhist, for example, are still Buddhist.

-The rate of religious switching among Jews has remained constant: The data reflected just a slight rise since the last survey of its kind in 2014, where 75% of U.S. adults raised Jewish said they no longer identified as such.
+The rate of religious switching among Jews has remained constant: The data reflected just a slight change since the last survey of its kind in 2014, where 75% of U.S. adults raised Jewish said they still identified as such.

 Another Pew survey of American Jews in 2020 sought to answer the same question, and found that 88% of people raised Jewish continued to identify as Jewish in adulthood.

-Note: CORRECTION: The article originally misstated the results of a 2104 study.
-That survey found that 75% of adults raised Jewish said they still identified as such, not that they no longer do.